-The rose market all over the world usually moves one hundred thousand millions of dollars a year; reason enough for many countries to consider this industry for investment and development.
-Especially speaking about countries that are close to or right into the equatorial line because of the favorable climatic conditions that this generates, as well as the flexibility of an emerging economy.
-Ecuador is right in the equatorial line which makes our rose unique, and this is why we have secured our position as rose exporters covering 22% of the global demand.
+The rose market all over the world usually moves one hundred thousand million dollars a year; reason enough for many countries to consider this industry for investment and development.
+Especially speaking about countries that are close to or right in the equatorial line because of the favorable climatic conditions that this generates, as well as the flexibility of an emerging economy.
+Ecuador is right in the equatorial line which makes our rose unique, and therefore we have secured our position as rose exporters covering 22% of the global demand.

 The floriculture industry has created a vast number of jobs for the Ecuadorian Economy.
 Having a very healthy ration of 50% male 50% female and no wage gap, this number of job openings vary according to demand, in busy times such as Valentine’s there is at least a 20% increment in the labor force.

 Naturally, the number one importer of Ecuadorian rose is the United States (44%), for reasons such as logistics and the obvious fact that we share the same currency.
 In 2002 there was a treaty signed by both parties called ATPDEA, freeing more than 835 products from exporting tariff rates.
 This excluded roses but by making other products more affordable to import, having in mind that the rose demand did not lower, our floricultural industry became a cohesive organism in which products act together to promote and increase sales group.
 Russia comes in second when it comes to importing Ecuadorian rose (18%), and after that, the Netherlands (7%).